Ege-Cakar/BUTLER/README.md

-# Sunflower
+# BUTLER

-Sunflower is your AI best friend that helps automate various tasks on your computer.
+BUTLER is your AI helper that automates various tasks on your computer.

 ## Features